onliseguros/docs/content/docs/brokers/quote.md

 policy_holder | The policy holder data | Optional
 items | The list of items for quote | Optional

 > The `policy_holder` and `items` parameters from Create Quote can vary depending on which type of insurance product your are quoting.
-See our examples to understand the possible values for each product.
+See our guides to understand the possible values for each product.

 ```json
 {